nsakib1017/pyllmpatch/README.md

   --json-out results/semantic_repair/manual_case/result.json
 ```

-By default, semantic repair uses the `oracle` fixer, which reads the
+By default, direct semantic repair uses `--fixer oracle`, which extracts the
-ground-truth source fragment and is useful for validating the reattachment and
+ground-truth source fragment.
+That is useful for validating mapping,
+reattachment, compilation, and acceptance mechanics.

-acceptance loop.
-Use `--fixer llm` for generated fragment repair:
+Use an LLM fixer for generated semantic fragments:

 ```bash
 python main.py semantic-repair \